 The more time passes, however, the stress upon our skin becomes heavier and more difficult to manage.
 All the dirt, conditions, stresses, worries and so on accumulate over time, which is exactly why it’s important to develop the appropriate skin care routine.
 Here is a super simple list for each era and its challenges, along with specific skin care recommendations.

 You are still young, so your skin goes through faster and more intense cycles of regeneration.
 This means that it produces extra sebum (skin oil) and the amount of dead skin cells that it produces is large.
+Needless to say, this can lead to clogged pores, leading to the whiteheads and blackheads, which cause acne.
 Exfoliating often and using high-quality cleansers will deal with the problem of dead skin cells.
 However, exfoliating your face often runs the risk of making your skin too dry, which is why you should combine it with a high-quality moisturizer.

 More work, more stress, more obligations but less time.
 All of this takes a toll on your skin and the mere maintenance of removing your dead skin cells doesn’t cut it anymore.
 Chances are you’re also not keeping to a healthy lifestyle, so the lack of exercise and nutritious food is taking a toll on your health and skin.
 This means that once you hit the thirties, it’s time to start using skin care products that provide nourishment to your skin.
 In addition to that, you’ll need collagen-supporting skin care products as well, which will make your skin regain its strength and elasticity.